react-bootstrap-table/react-bootstrap-table2/docs/migration.md

 Please see [Work with selection](./basic-row-select.html).
 Please see [available selectRow configurations](./row-select-props.html).

-No huge change for row selection, but can not custom the selection column currently.
-Coming soon!!!
+No huge changes in row selection.

 ## Column Filter